zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/16-sinhala-amazon.md

 Neither shall say, words which are of malicious, and words which are blessed Say not, lie not, do not lie, and do not say evil words, Hollow words shall not be spoken, shall not proclaim, nor shall they be made.
-The people, if they say, “Think not of the reproach words of the people” Brahmins, Physician, Holy Spirit, Household, Prophecies, God People are too. (such) from the reproach of the people, from the reproach of the people. or from cold calamity or ethical distress or visual distress or from life
+The people, if they say, "Think not of the reproach words of the people" Brahmins, Physician, Holy Spirit, Household, Prophecies, God People are too. (such) from the reproach of the people, from the reproach of the people. or from cold calamity or ethical distress or visual distress or from life